 It’s no coincidence that this metric is at the top of the list.
 Customer satisfaction equals customer retention (and an unsatisfied customer is a lost customer).
 That’s a hard hit to your bottom line.
 Measuring customer satisfaction is not as straightforward as, say, measuring how many hits a landing page receives.
 However, that does not mean it can’t be done.
 There are several effective ways to measure your customers’ satisfaction, and we recommend not limiting yourself to just one of them:

 Conduct a survey.

-Surveys can be conducted at any stage in the buyer’s journey.
+You can conduct surveys at any stage of the buyer’s journey.
 Are you particularly interested in the customer experience during the implementation period?
-Curious about how customers are using your product 3 months after purchase?
+Curious about how customers are using your product three months after purchase?
 Write a survey, but be intentional regarding the subject.
 Too many surveys at too high a frequency will become bothersome, and your attempts to optimize customer satisfaction may quickly digress into an annoyed customer.
 Use a tool such as Google Forms to help you create professional, easy-to-navigate surveys that can be shared quickly via email.

 Measure customer loyalty.